atharva-p/guides/beginner.md

 ## Taking input

-Use the `input(prompt)` function to take input.
-It will display prompt and wait for input, afer which the input function will be replaced by what is inputted

 ```python
 print("hello there " + input("enter your name")) # will wait for input and print hey there input
 ```

-**Printing multiple lines of string** To create strings that span multiple lines, triple single quotes ''' or triple double quotes """ are used to enclose the string.

 ### Taking multiple numbers as input